Skip to main content

 Clients understandably view confidentiality as fundamental to any professional relationship.

-Survey work in the legal sector shows that a significant proportion of clients would consider changing firm if their data was compromised in a breach.
+An Integris survey of law firm clients found that a significant proportion would consider changing firm if their data was compromised in a breach.

 For many practices, the reputational damage and lost future revenue can dwarf the direct incident costs.